stevreut/svg-maker/README.md

         - Note that a selection is made using the up-arrow or down-arrow keys and [enter]
     - *"Color of background shape (can be color name or color hex code)"*
 4. Once all four questions have been answered, a file `logo.svg` will be produced in the same directory in which the application was run.
 (Note that any pre-existing `logo.svg` file in the same directory will be overwritten.)
+5. Note that no response from the user will be rejected *per se*; however responses which are not acceptable are overridden - specifically:
+    - If no initials are entered then "XYZ" is used instead.
+    - If too many initials are entered then only the first three are used.
+    - If an invalid color name or hex code is entered then the color black is used instead.

+**Note** that a demonstration video can be found on *YouTube* by [following this link](https://www.youtube.com/watch?v=gXn4hYd98ZE).

 ## Credits